Metra 2021-2022 Safety Contest Update

-The winning designs will be featured in Metra’s safety calendar, website, station displays and on weekend passes.
+The winning designs can be found here and will be featured in Metra’s 2021 safety calendar, website, station displays and on weekend passes.

-Students are also encouraged to enter the 2016-2017 Metra Safety Essay Contest.
-Contest participants are asked to describe in 300 words or less how to “Keep Yourself(ies) Safe” when near trains and railroad tracks.
-There will be a first place awarded in each of the essay contest's three divisions: Grades K-4, 5-8 and 9-12.
-The first-place winners in the essay contest will receive an iPad.
+Students were also encouraged to enter the Metra Safety Essay Contest.
+Contest participants are asked to describe in 300 words or less why it's important to “Obey the Signs" when near trains and railroad tracks.
+A first place prize was awarded in each of the essay contest's three divisions: Grades K-4, 5-8 and 9-12 with each winner receiving an iPad.

 Metra wants as many students as possible to participate and be exposed to rail safety information and encourage schools to make rail safety a school-wide project.
-Metra will recognize the school that submits the most entries in the 2016-2017 Safety Poster Contest by awarding it a new computer compatible with the school’s current system.
-Each school’s entries will be totaled after the contest deadline: Tuesday, Jan.
-31, 2017.
+Metra recognized the school that submitted the most entries in the 2019-2020 Safety Poster Contest by awarding it a new computer compatible with the school’s current system.

 Exclusive news and announcements are also available on the Metra contest Facebook page

 In the tabs on the left side of this page, you can see the work of past contest winners, news coverage about the contest, review Contest Rules, and find out how to submit your entry.
 Teachers will also find useful information under the tab marked Classroom Materials: fact sheets, coloring pages and bulletin board displays to help them integrate railroad safety messages into their lesson plans.
 In addition, the site includes games and information sheets designed for parents and driver education instructors.